ahoxus/ahoxus.github.io/pages/securefree.md

 [![{{ page.image }}]({{ page.image }})](/gallery#{{ page.gallery }})

-on top of every page on this website, when access through SSL (also known as HTTPS) you should a notice like this:
+on top of every page on this website, when accessing through SSL (also known as HTTPS) you should see a notice like this:

 > if your connection is secured (uses https) for no good reason (since this site offers zero risk), do consider using a non-secure connection for marginal gains that add to the whole world! http://ahoxus.org